wiedehoeft/wiedehoeft.github.io/_posts/2018-03-16-CDI_In_JavaSE_Environment.md

 }
 ```

 That's it.
-Guice will now bootstrap all binded classes and try to inject constructors and fields with new objects when possible.
+Guice will now bootstrap all binded classes and try to inject constructors and/or fields with new objects when possible.

 **Advantages**
 * Easy and straightforward to use